microsoft/Qcodes/CONTRIBUTING.md

   - If complex tests fail it's more difficult to tell why
   - When features change it is likely that more tests will need to change
   - Unit tests can cover many scenarios much faster than integration tests.
+  - You don't want to test a test

 - If you're having difficulty making unit tests, first consider whether your code could be restructured to make it less dependent on other modules.
-Often, however, extra techniques are needed to break down a complex test into simpler ones. @alexcjohnson or undercover ninja are happy to help with this.
+Often, however, extra techniques are needed to break down a complex test into simpler ones. @alexcjohnson or @giulioungaretti are happy to help with this.
 Two ideas that are useful here:
   - Patching, one of the most useful parts of the [unittest.mock](https://docs.python.org/3/library/unittest.mock.html) library.
 This lets you specify exactly how other functions/objects should behave when they're called by the code you are testing.
 For a simple example, see [test_multiprocessing.py](https://github.com/qdev-dk/Qcodes/blob/58a8692bed55272f4c5865d6ec37f846154ead16/qcodes/tests/test_multiprocessing.py#L63-L65)
   - Supporting files / data: Lets say you have a test of data acquisition and analysis.
 You can break that up into an acquisition test and an analysis by saving the intermediate state, namely the data file, in the test directory.
 Use it to compare to the output of the acquisition test, and as the input for the analysis test.